zemacik/PanaxeoCodingArena2023_Battleships/README.md

 Each ship is defined with a number.
 Each type of ship has it's own number. `AvengersHelicarrier = 9, Carrier = 6, Battleship = 5, Destroyer = 4, Submarine = 3, Boat = 2` It is just a small help for `LocalGameTargets`.

 ### Match playing strategies - `IMatchPlayingStrategy`
 - represents the strategy of playing the game.
 It is responsible for generating the next shot.
 As input it receives the current state of the game.
-AnIt returns the next shot.
+And returns the next shot.

 There are 3 strategies implemented:
 - `DummyMatchPlayingStrategy` - in this strategy, we just go through the grid from left to right, top to bottom.

-- `SimpleMatchPlayingStrategy` - In this strategy we are using a simple approach to find the next target cell.
+- `SimpleMatchPlayingStrategy` - In this strategy we are using a simple approach to find the next cell.
 We have two modes: *Searching* and *Targeting*.
 In searching mode we are not scanning cells one by one, but *randomly picking one of the untouched cells using parity fields (like on the chess board)*.
 If we hit a ship, we are switching to targeting mode.
 In targeting mode we are using the last hit cell as a starting point and try to find the next cell by checking the surrounding cells.
 If we hit a ship, we are adding the surrounding cells to a queue and try to hit them one by one.

 - `ProbabilityMatchPlayingStrategy` - In this strategy we are using a probability grid to find the next target cell.
 We have two modes: *Searching* and *Targeting*.
 After each shot we are updating the *probability grid*.
 In searching mode we pick the cell with the highest probability.
 In targeting mode we are using the last hit cell as a starting point and try to find the next cell by checking the surrounding cells.
 If we hit a ship, we are adding the surrounding cells to a queue and try to hit them one by one.